chesterbr/chester-ansible-configs/README.md

 This will get you a VM capable of running any of those services:

 ```
+brew update
 brew install rbenv ansible
 brew cask install virtualbox vagrant
 vagrant up
 ```

-To install one (or more) of the services on the machine, run its playbook with the generated inventory:
+To install one (or more) of the services on the virtual machine, run its playbook:

 ```
-ansible-playbook blog.yml -i localhost:2222,
+ansible-playbook blog.yml -i vagrant_hosts,
 ```

 (alternatively you can use `-i .vagrant/provisioners/ansible/inventory/vagrant_ansible_inventory`, but it will log in with the default user for Ubuntu provisioning, not the `{{ admin_user }}` defined on the global vars)